tim-degroot/abm/README.md

 > **Core Research Question:** Can a model of boundedly rational, utility-maximising agents with heterogeneous financing, valuation, and information structures reproduce the dynamics typically attributed to behavioural housing ABMs, while providing a structural explanation of who sets prices and why?

+A detailed description of all model parameters, their calibration sources, and sensitivity ranges can be found in [`parameters.md`](parameters.md).

 ## Repository Structure

 ```text